businessabstraction/dacemo/audit2.md

 DaCeMo is an approach to modelling Enterprise as a set of OWL (Web Ontology Language) Ontologies.

-## SIGNED ACCEPTANCE CRITERIA RECORD
+## DOCUMENTATION
 [DaCeMo Visualisation Delivery/Acceptance Plan](https://docs.google.com/document/d/1SHdLQG55HGzwzkL80NOvoNet_rAlMJIhJWk7JNr0DqY/edit)

-##
 [DaCeMo Visualisation Requirements](https://docs.google.com/spreadsheets/d/1ORTDyarfT0Tznf53bk4ienKKjSjThpoBEyUlCMrRNPA/edit#gid=0)
-This file contains all the requirements from the client, sorted We marked the tasks we have done.
+This file contains all the requirements from the client for this semester.
+We marked the tasks we have done.
+Further explanation of tasks is found in the delivery/acceptance plan.

 ## ROLE AND ACTIVITYIES
 Task ID	|Task Name|	Task Details|Owners|	Deadline